slaur/slaur.github.io/_posts/2015-02-04-map-experiment.md

 title: Map experiment
 ---

-I wanted to start with a map, it's a nice warm up and who doesn't love maps ?

 I used [MapBox](https://www.mapbox.com/) and [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) to display Paris taxi stations, grouped by districts.

-- Why Paris taxi stations ?

-  - It's one of the first sets of data that showed up when I looked at [Open Data Paris](http://opendata.paris.fr).
-Yes I'm this kind of guy...
+Data is available at [Open Data Paris](http://opendata.paris.fr)

-So let's create a basic map and add some markers from a geoJSON file.
+Create a basic map and add some markers from a geoJSON file.
 Each district (with a distinct zip code) has its color :

 {% highlight javascript %}
 var mapId = 'YourMapId';